zaiisao/Documentation/en/Video/join_video_ios.md

 title: Join a Channel
 description:
 platform: iOS
-updatedAt: Tue Dec 11 2018 20:37:47 GMT+0000 (UTC)
+updatedAt: Tue Dec 11 2018 20:37:51 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Video/ios_video.md) for more information.
+Before joining the channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/ios_video.md).

 ## Implementation
 You need to set the channel profile before the app joins a channel.